Maria Cantwell: 2006

-The close 2004 gubernatorial race between Democrat Christine Gregoire and Republican Dino Rossi suggested to many that the 2006 contest might go either way.
-Both Cantwell and her opponent Republican Mike McGavick dominated their primaries; initial speculation favored a Republican victory.
+The close 2004 gubernatorial race between Democrat Christine Gregoire and Republican Dino Rossi suggested to many that the 2006 contest might also be close.
+Cantwell and Republican nominee Mike McGavick dominated their primaries; initial speculation favored a Republican victory.
 "At one point", wrote analyst Larry Sabato, "all the talk in this race concerned Cantwell's cool relations with anti-war Democratic elements and McGavick's relatively united base.
 But Democrats appear to have closed ranks behind their junior senator."
 Cantwell was reelected by a 17-point margin, even winning several traditionally Republican counties in Eastern Washington, including Spokane County.

 Cantwell (seated in the middle of the couch) with other female Senators of the 110th Congress, which served from 2007 until 2009.

-During the 2006 campaign, Cantwell received heavy criticism for declining most of the invitations she received to debate McGavick in public fora.
-Media outlets across the state, including The Olympian and the Yakima Herald-Republic, rebuked her, claiming she was afraid to confront McGavick, calling it "unacceptable" and "simply not fair".
+During the campaign, Cantwell was heavily criticized for declining most of the invitations she received to debate McGavick in public fora.
+Media outlets across the state, including The Olympian and the Yakima Herald-Republic, rebuked her, claiming she was afraid to confront McGavick and calling it "unacceptable" and "simply not fair".
 Cantwell agreed to two debates with McGavick in Seattle and Spokane, lasting 60 and 30 minutes, respectively.
 When she ran for Senate in 2000 against Gorton, Gorton also agreed to only two debates of a similar format.
-Similarly, when Washington's senior senator, Patty Murray, ran for reelection in 2004, she agreed to only two debates with George Nethercutt, although each debate lasted an hour.
+Similarly, when Washington's senior senator, Patty Murray, ran for reelection in 2004, she agreed to only two debates with George Nethercutt, although each lasted an hour.